 Absolutely.
-There's some guys out there putting out awesome stuff!
-There's a few rare occasions when I might need a little different style/sound. (laughs)
+There's guys out there putting out awesome stuff!

 Well, like I said we've been playing with turkey calls quite a while.
 This year we became 110% confident in our product.
 From our finishing process to the materials and sounds/tone we've reached with our calls.
 It was a long time coming.
 It's been a bumpy but enjoyable journey and we'll continue to evolve.
-I get more excited now when one of our customers (who really are our friends) sends us pics or shoots us a text "big un on the ground" than I get when I'm blessed to harvest one.
-I was blessed with 2 this year on Public Land in Florida.
+I get more excited now when one of our customers (who really are our friends) sends us pics or shoots us a text "bird on the ground" than I get when I'm blessed to harvest one.

 They're becoming popular!
 Harvest rate with our brass call is unbelievable.
 Now I'm not saying it'll get them every time, but for those that are using them, their success rate is very high.